zeek/zeek-docs/scripts/base/frameworks/supervisor/api.zeek.rst

    It's an error to call this from a process other than a Supervisor.

-   :node: the name of the node to restart or an empty string to mean
+   :param node: the name of the node to restart or an empty string to mean
          "all nodes".